robertpi/AbstractIL/README.md

 (i.e. .NET assemblies / .dlls and .exes).
 As FSharp.AbsIL uses F# union types to represent CIL F# users wishing to analyze files containing CIL may find it easier to use than mono.cecil as union types work very well with F# powerful pattern matching features.

+## Future development

+ - Some parts of the API maybe made internal, to reduce the amount of members shown in intelisense.
+ - A layer of active patterns to help recognize common sequences of instruction emitted by the compiler.
+ - Improve and diversify the samples.

+This probably isn't going to be my most active project, so if you have an opinion on where I should take it, or would like to help out do not hesitate to contact me.

 ## Samples

 clrish - this is an attempt to create a version of the CLR implemented in F# by parsing the assemblies with FSharp.AbsIL, the interpreting the instructions.